Lets Eliminate Fire Odors

--The initial steps crucial to odor elimination include disposal of the burned items and surfaces followed by a thorough cleaning.
-If not completed carefully, post-fire cleaning can make matters worse, the soot spreading everywhere along with the smell.
+-Odor elimination include disposal of the burned items and surfaces followed by a thorough cleaning.
+If not completed carefully, post-fire cleaning can make matters worse, the soot along with the smell.

 -Professional fire damage restoration technicians complete a series of training that teach industry best practices.
-These methodologies ensure that the odoriferous particles locked into furnishings, carpets, and unsealed surfaces are dislodged and removed.
+These methods ensure that the odors and particles locked into furnishings, carpets, and unsealed surfaces are dislodged and removed.

--Using high-efficiency steam cleaners and innovative products with efficient wetting agents and attractants that loosen the particles, trained workers remove the solids and liquids.
-Also known as soot, which were deposited out of the smoky vapor.
+-Steam cleaners and innovative products with efficient wetting agents and attractants that loosen the particles, trained technicians remove all soot, which are released out of the smoky vapor.

--Smoke also contains vapors and gases that carry the noxious odors in the most minute particles.
-These airborne molecules can be cleared in part with fans and ventilation, but not entirely.
-A complication in a home that has duct work is the probability that smoke vapor and soot particles recirculate through the HVAC system.
+-Smoke also contains vapors and gases that carry noxious odors in the smallest particles.
+Some of the airborne molecules can be cleared with fans and ventilation, but not completely.
+A home that has duct work is the probability that smoke vapor and soot particles recirculate through the HVAC system.

 Homeowners respond by using candles, air freshener sprays, and other masking agents.
-These attempts do not help for long, and often worsen the situation, mixing synthetic chemical smells with the smoke to create an even ranker aroma.
-Top-notch fire restoration firms invest in advanced technologies that scrub the particulates from the air and penetrate into crevices, cracks, and fibers where the odor-bearing particles hide.
-These tools use thermal fogging and an ever-evolving range of hydroxide and other oxygenation generators to neutralize the odors at the molecular level.
-We call them Air Scrubbers.
-The chemical changes effected by this unique equipment essentially eliminate the last vestiges of the smoky odors lingering after a fire.
+These attempts are a temporary fix, and by mixing synthetic chemical smells with the smoke can create an even ranker aroma.
+Air scrubbers scrub particulates from the air and penetrate into crevices, cracks, and fibers where the odors hide.
+The chemical changes effected by this unique equipment eliminate the last bit of the smoky odors lingering after a fire.

 A Breath of Fresh Air